delinzhao/delinzhao.github.io/_pages/cv.md

   * Processed information by classifying and analyzing and presented with website and APP
   * Collected more than 10,000 articles and 9,235 pictures from 70 publishers

-* 2018.05 – 2019.04: Intelligent Monitoring System in Automated Teller Area
+* 2016.08 – 2017.10: Football SimuRobot
-  * Project Leader
+  * Used C++ to design strategies for football Simu robot competition
-  * Used YOLOv2 for recognizing some specific human actions in automated teller area
+  * Designed new attack strategies in the front court.
+Improved the rate of goal by 5%
-  * Developed APP for remote monitoring
+  * Achieved two international championships and one national championship during the year

 <br>